How to Write a Design Rationale Based on the Elements & Principles of Design (Updated)

 Rhythm and repetition can be seen in how different shades and tints of blue are paired together.
 Rhythm and repetition can also be seen in the distribution of flowers, and in the colors, lines, and shapes of the space and structure.

 Emphasis is definitely given to the seating area, which comprises of the 3-seater sofa, slipper chairs and coffee table.
 The blues visually advance, inviting guests to take a seat.
 At night, though, seeing where the lamps are placed, I’d say emphasis would be on the beautifully vaulted ceiling, on the 3-seater sofa lit by the table lamp behind it, and on the fireplace, lit by the live fire in it, and the pendant lamp above the mantle.

 Part of the seating area being the emphasis of the space has to do with the proportion and scale of the furniture pieces.
-They seem a little grand in comparison to the background, but their grandness not only balance the high ceiling very well, but they add to the sophistication of the space.
+They seem a little grand in comparison to the background, but their grandness not only balances the high ceiling very well, but they add to the sophistication of the space.

 I find this sophisticated lounge to be harmonious.
-The whites and blues are well distributed and give a feel of relaxation and calmness.
-The placement of furniture pieces makes it a place ideal for conversation, the placement of lamps creates interesting highlights when dark, and the tall curtains and high vaulted ceiling give and air of grandiosity, successfully achieving sophistication and airiness in the space, sprinkled with golds and interesting accents.
+The whites and blues are well distributed and give a feeling of relaxation and calmness.
+The placement of furniture pieces makes it a place ideal for conversation, the placement of lamps creates interesting highlights when dark, and the tall curtains and high vaulted ceiling give an air of grandiosity, successfully achieving sophistication and airiness in the space, sprinkled with golds and interesting accents.

 Elements of Design

 The space is intimidating—square with a high ceiling.
 If this space were a person, it would be a tall, dark, handsome and a neat, relaxed, yet hard-working man.